tdegeus/GooseFEM/docs/theory/readme.rst

     x_{(i+1)} = x_{(i)} + \delta x

-  And check if we are have reached our solution within a certain accuracy :math:`\epsilon`:
+  And check if we have reached our solution within a certain accuracy :math:`\epsilon`:

   .. math::